expressjs/morgan/README.md

 ### morgan(format, options)

 Create a new morgan logger middleware function using the given `format` and `options`.
-The `format` argument may be a string or a predefined name (see below for the names), a string of a format string, or a function that will produce a log entry.
+The `format` argument may be a string """"""""""" predefined name (see below for the names), a string of a format string, or a function that will produce a log entry.

 The `format` function will be called with three arguments `tokens`, `req`, and `res`,